 The spring pygmy sunfish has been teetering on the brink of extinction for the 70-plus years it's been known to science.
-Existing only in one spring complex in the Tennessee River watershed, the spring pygmy relies on the dense underwater vegetation found in spring pools both for shelter and as hunting grounds for the drifting insects and snails that are its prey.
-Unfortunately, the habitat of this tiny fish is rapidly changing due to development — and in some cases, is disappearing entirely.
+Existing only in one spring complex in the Tennessee River watershed in Alabama, the spring pygmy relies on the dense underwater vegetation found in spring pools both for shelter and as hunting grounds for the drifting insects and snails that are its prey.
+Unfortunately this tiny fish's habitat is rapidly changing — and in some cases, disappearing — due to development.

 Contact: Noah Greenwald